idanwekhai/garden/content/index.md

 > A digital garden is not a file cabinet, nor is it fully an index.
 A digital garden is less so a well-kempt plot for farming and more a mess of entangled growth.
 It is a network of interconnected ideas and thoughts, clustered by how they are associated with each other.

 I realized that this term accurately captures what I want, which is why I've decided to borrow it and start my garden.
 This digital garden will serve as a repository that will grow and self-organize itself with time.
 There will be no subscription forms, so I don't feel pressured to cater to an audience.
 I'm excited to see how this will grow and evolve.

+You can find writings and curations in this garden here:
+#musing
+#curations
+#affirmation

 Kelvin